gowalla-archive/chronologic/README.md

 TODO
 ----
-- store timestamps with everything (perhaps prepend event keys with a datetime string (so require created_at?))
-- also a good idea to make event-ids in timelines key names, not values, so that inserts are idempotent (then how are they sorted? prepend timestamp?)
-- speed up ruby client: persistent connections, yajl, etc
-- re-write server/connection in node
+- return subevents in timelines
+- re-building a timeline
+- pagination
+- node-based server
+- mongo backend?
+- server should catch exceptions and return error codes

 - web UI
+  - display a list of all timelines
+  - add-object form
+  - add-subscription form
+  - add-event form (with dropdowns for all timelines, objects, events, etc)
+  - stats
 - redis for real-time notifications and queuing?
+- etag/if-modified-since
+- PSHB
+  - the app requests notification when a timeline changes, and fires the hub notification then
+  - not efficient: it'd be better if we could ping the hub with all the changes at once (user, spot, area, all friends, etc)
+- atom/json notifications (easy; separate timelines)
+- APS notifications
+- websockets notifications
+- avro or some other interface?
 - memcached for caching responses
-- support for re-building a timeline
-- etag/if-modified-since etc
-- server should catch exceptions and return error codes
-- support PSHB feeds, the notifications system (APS and atom-based), and the real-time web notifications
+- consider something other than cassandra as backend: mongo? riak?
 - create github site
 - add rdoc comments
 - privacy: does a checkin get published to the spot feed even if the user is private? if I look at a spot feed, shouldn't I see my private friends?